-In this lesson, you’ll learn how to set up email messages to your customers in QuickBooks Online.
-First, we’ll cover how to set up the companywide default messages to accompany invoices and other sales forms, activate automatic invoice reminders, and select options for online invoices.
-Then, we’ll cover how to customize the default email messages you just set up to accompany your custom invoices, estimates, and sales receipts.
+In this tutorial, you’ll learn how to set up email messages to your customers in QuickBooks Online.
+First, we’ll cover how to set up your companywide default email message to accompany invoices and other sales forms.
+Then, we’ll show you how to override the default message with a custom message for your customized invoices, estimates and sales receipts.

 We’re glad you’ve chosen to learn QuickBooks Online, our top overall pick for best small business accounting software.
-The best way to learn QuickBooks Online is hands-on experience, so we hope you can follow along with this lesson in your own copy of QuickBooks Online.
+The best way to learn QuickBooks Online is hands-on experience, so we hope you can follow along with this tutorial in your own copy.
 If you don’t already have a subscription, new subscribers can choose between a 30-day free trial and 50% off for three months.

 The Importance of Setting Up Messages